Atomic Mushroom Table Lamp

 Base: ∅ 9,8 cm / 3.85”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but for white glass frosted or white bulbs are preferred.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Sometimes these lamps are labeled with the Mass.
+Sometimes these lamps are labelled with the Mass.
 Max.
-40 watt label.
+40 watt label, as you can see with the speckled/mottled version of this lamp.
 Often they are not.
 The company was particularly sloppy with labels and limited it to the mandatory minimum (and even then).
 That’s why you see so many lamps produced by Massive wrongly attributed.
-This atomic mushroom table lamp is often attributed to AV Mazzega (Murano – Italy), Peill + Putzler (Germany) and several other glass companies.
+This atomic mushroom table lamp is often attributed to AV Mazzega from Murano, Italy, Peill + Putzler from Germany and several other glass companies, but it is not.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.
 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.